Supervisor on the Scene: Supervisor Development Workshop

 Many research studies have shown that soft skills are as important as talent or technical know-how in supervising employees.
 They are also critical to an organization’s productivity, success, and performance -- even more so in a tough economy and a competitive business landscape.
 However, despite the clear importance of soft skills to organizations, not all supervisors receive enough training on the topic to build a strong skill set for managing people.

-Supervisor on the Scene helps reverse this trend and offers howto guides on six vital soft skills.
-This day and a half supervisor development workshop features the following 6 modules:
+Supervisor on the Scene helps reverse this trend and offers howto guides on seven vital soft skills.
+This day and a half supervisor development workshop features the following seven modules:

 - Communication explores the need to plan the message; choose the best way to deliver it; deliver it properly; and solicit feedback.

 - Conflict Resolution examines the tasks of supervisors in resolving conflicts: from identification of facts to compromise and collaboration.

 - Coaching for Performance shows supervisors how they can create a positive and productive environment, and to give constructive feedback.

 - Decision Making helps supervisors make sound, solid decisions by gathering information; developing alternatives; selecting the best option; and following up.

 - Meeting Effectiveness stresses the need to plan the meeting and execute it to ensure that it is timely, productive, and effective.

 - Training Job Skills offers four basic principles that should guide any training endeavor: preparation, presentation, performance trial, and follow through.

 - Teamwork explains how employees can synergize their efforts, understand their roles, and set and achieve their goals to help increase productivity, efficiency and effectiveness.